Age Suggestion

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-Use fresh calamansi juice in marinades as desired, or squeeze a bit of the juice over baby’s food for a burst of sour and tart flavor.
-At this age, hold off on serving calamansi juice as a drink.
+Use fresh calamansi juice in marinades or sauces as desired, or squeeze a bit of the juice over baby’s food for a burst of sour and tart flavor.
 Calamansi zest and dried or crushed peel may also be used as seasoning.

 Continue to add calamansi juice to meals as desired, and serve halved calamansi (seeds removed) alongside dishes that benefit from a little tart or sour flavor.
-Teach your toddler how to squeeze the fruit and sprinkle the juice on their food.
+Teach the toddler how to squeeze the fruit and sprinkle the juice on their food.
 Add a squeeze of calamansi to leafy greens, vegetables, and legumes to help with plant-based iron absorption.
-At this age, you can offer small amounts of calamansi juice (less than 4 ounces a day), and opt for products with no sugar added (or dilute sweetened juice with water).

 No, calamansi is not classified as a common food allergen.
 However, self-reported sensitivity to citrus is described frequently in medical literature around the world.
 Also, individuals with Oral Allergy Syndrome (also called pollen-food allergy syndrome) may be sensitive to citrus fruits such as calamansi.
 In particular, individuals who are allergic to grass and certain tree pollens may also be more sensitive to citrus fruits.
 Oral Allergy Syndrome typically results in short-lived itching, tingling, or burning in the mouth and is unlikely to result in a dangerous reaction.
 Heat-treating calamansi juice, such as in cooking, can help to minimize or eliminate the reaction.